soa-php/event-sourcing/README.md

 # event-sourcing
-Design use cases based on Commands &amp; Events and project them
+Design & Test use cases based on Commands & Events